bethpalmer/Neighbourhood-map/README.md

 * The app is fully responsive and should run on any OS.
 * It has been fully tested in Google Chrome only.
 * There are no particular dependencies that a user would have to install.
+* To see the google maps error handling popups must not be blocked by your browser

+Step-by-step detailed instruction on how to open the app (locally, Github Page link doesn't count - even though it's excellent to host app on Github Pages)

+For example, we can instruct user to run app on localhost:8080 by setting up a local server using one of these Python methods (only one is adequate to meet Documentation requirement):

+Python 3:

+python -m http.server 8080
+Python 2:

+python -m SimpleHTTPServer 8080

 ## Programming Complications
 * Returning an alt property on the various images was complicated somewhat by having to source the alt content from 2 different locations.
 This was becuase of formatting which had to be applied to long location names, to allow them to fit into the popup info windows.